How To Brew Kombucha With No Sugar

 - Try to reduce the sugar in the sweet tea.
 This is a tricky area, as if you reduce the sugar too much the yeasts and bacteria will not be able to carry out fermentation properly.
 This will then result in a brew which actually has MORE sugar!
 However, if you take things slow, and just adjust it batch for batch, you might find that you can strike a happy balance.

 - Do a long first ferment.
 Fermenting your kombucha longer means it will become less sweet and more tart.
-Be careful though as leaving the booch fermenting too long will give you a sour flavor.
+Be careful though as leaving the booch fermenting too long will give you a very sour flavor.
 Wait long enough and you end up with Kombucha vinegar — good on salads, but too sour to drink!

 - Do a long second ferment.
 Second ferments are milder and generally slower in pace than primary ferments.
-By doing a regular primary ferment, and then a super long secondary ferment (up to 3 weeks) you can arrive at a kombucha which has little or no sugar left in it but does not have as sharp a sourness as kombucha would usually have if left to ferment for so long.
+By doing a regular primary ferment, and then a super long secondary ferment (up to 3 weeks) you can arrive at a kombucha which has less sugar left in it but does not have as sharp a sourness as kombucha would usually have if left to ferment for so long.
 We recommend this over doing a super long first ferment!

 - Use corn syrup instead of sugar.
 Corn syrup (NOT High fructose corn syrup – HFC) contains mostly glucose.
 The SCOBY usually feeds mainly on glucose and any fructose which is not direly required will be left over in the brew.
 By using a sweetener which is mostly glucose you can end up with less fructose left in your kombucha.